Explorer 49: Mission

 The Radio Astronomy Explorer B (RAE-B) mission was the second of a pair of RAE satellites.
 It was placed into lunar orbit to provide radio astronomical measurements of the planets, the Sun, and the galaxy over the frequency range of 25-kHz to 13.1-MHz.
 The experiment complement consisted of two Ryle-Vonberg radiometers (nine channels each), three swept-frequency burst receivers (32 channels each), and an impedance probe for calibration.
-The experiment antenna package, made of BeCu, consisted of very long travelling wave antennas forming an X configuration: a 229 m upper V-antenna pointed away from the Moon; a 229 m lower V-antenna pointed toward the Moon; and a 37 m dipole antenna parallel to the lunar surface.
+The experiment antenna package, made of BeCu, consisted of very long traveling wave antennas forming an X configuration: a 229 m upper V-antenna pointed away from the Moon; a 229 m lower V-antenna pointed toward the Moon; and a 37 m dipole antenna parallel to the lunar surface.
 There was also a 129 m boron libration damper boom system used to damp out any spacecraft oscillations about the equilibrium position.

 Spacecraft

 The spacecraft body, constructed of aluminum and aluminum honeycomb, had a mass of 328 kg at launch and 200 kg in lunar orbit.
 It was a truncated cylinder 92 cm in diameter and approximately 79 cm high, with four fixed solar paddles.
 The solar arrays were n-p solar cells generating 25 watts and powering nickel-cadmium batteries.
 The maneuvering system consisted of a hydrazine velocity correction package, a cold gas attitude control system, and a solid fuel lunar insertion motor.
-Data were returned to the Earth via either a low power UHF/(400-MHz) transmitter, in real time, or stored in an onboard tape recorder and transmitted to Earth via a high power Ultra high frequency (UHF) transmitter (400-MHz).
+Data were returned to the Earth via either a low-power UHF/(400-MHz) transmitter, in real-time, or stored in an onboard tape recorder and transmitted to Earth via a high-power Ultra high frequency (UHF) transmitter (400-MHz).
 Two tape recorders provided backup storage.
 A Very high frequency (VHF) transmitter served primarily for range and range-rate measurements and as a backup.
 Commands were received on a VHF (148-MHz) receiver, which also was a part of the range and range-rate system.
 Spacecraft attitude was determined by: (1) a solar aspect system, (2) a horizon sensor system and (3) a panoramic attitude sensor system, and was accurate to 1°.
 The spacecraft was gravity gradient oriented (Z axis parallel to local vertical).